openstack/cinder/doc/source/devref/development.environment.rst

 Contributing Your Work
 ----------------------

 Once your work is complete you may wish to contribute it to the project.
-Add your name and email address to the ``Authors`` file, and also to the ``.mailmap`` file if you use multiple email addresses.
-Your contributions can not be merged into trunk unless you are listed in the Authors file.
 Cinder uses the Gerrit code review system.
 For information on how to submit your branch to Gerrit, see GerritWorkflow_.

 .. _GerritWorkflow: http://wiki.openstack.org/GerritWorkflow